keyboardKnight700/Advent-Calendar/README.md

 ## Usage

-- Click on the gift box next to Santa to get the next joke.
+- Click on the gift box next to Santa to get the next Christmas joke.
 - Click on the circle of Santa's hat to change the language, english and german availabe.
 - Hover with your mouse on the speech bubble to see the answer.